 Children under 6 can travel for free by rail, though they still require a reservation.
 Kids age 7 to 14 usually pay 60 percent of the adult fare, and there are lesser discounts available for 14- to 25-year-olds.

 Gas stations can be few and far between along the highways.
 Fill your tank and stock up on snacks before you get beyond city limits, and plan meal breaks around the siesta schedule.

 For Babies and Toddlers

-Spanish pharmacies and supermarkets carry essentials like diapers, formula and baby food, though not with the same variety you may be used to.
+Spanish pharmacies and supermarkets carry essentials like diapers, formula, baby food and sunscreen, though not with the same variety you may be used to.
 If you need a specific brand, bring it with you.
 Make note of store hours too, since many are closed on Sundays.